The iconic Tiger's Nest Monastery (Paro Taktsang) with its traditional white and gold architecture, clinging to a steep granite cliff in Bhutan.

 Meals: Breakfast and Dinner

-Day 09: Exploring Thimphu and drive to Punakha
+Day 09: Exploring Thimphu and Drive to Punakha

 Meals: Breakfast, Lunch, and Dinner

-Day 10: Exploring Punakha and drive to Paro
+Day 10: Exploring Punakha and Drive to Paro

 Meals: Breakfast, Lunch, and Dinner

-Accommodation: Mandala Resort or a similar 3-star hotel
+Accommodation: Mandala Resort or similar

 Meals: Breakfast, Lunch, and Dinner